Society Local Rules

 The golf course management have issued instructions that players must take all steps necessary to avoid damage to the lake water hazard linings.

-To avoid any doubt, the Society local rule is that any ball coming to rest inside a red staked water hazard must be dropped outside the hazard, either where the ball entered the hazard, or in any designated drop zone.
+The local rule is that any ball coming to rest below the initial grass banking, inside a red staked water hazard must be dropped outside the hazard, either where the ball entered the hazard, or in any designated drop zone.

 A 1 stroke penalty is applied.